Maven-Asset-Management-Insights/content/glossary.md

         <span>Maintenance</span>
         <span>Maximo</span>
       </div>
       <p>A Work Request is an initial notification submitted to the maintenance team indicating that a problem has been identified or that work may be needed — submitted by anyone who observes an issue, not just maintenance personnel.
 A Work Request is a trigger, not an authorization.
 It becomes a Work Order only after it has been reviewed, prioritized, approved, planned, and resourced by the maintenance planning function.
 Maintaining the distinction between requests and work orders is fundamental to data quality and planning discipline in Maximo — collapsing the two, or allowing work to be executed directly from requests without proper planning, undermines backlog visibility, resource management, and maintenance history.
-See also: Work Order (WO), Backlog Health, Planning and Scheduling.</p>
+See also: Work Order (WO), Maintenance Backlog Health, Planning and Scheduling.</p>
     </div>

     <div class="glossary-term" data-category="maximo maintenance">